- Yield : About 40

 About Chocolate Chips

-Chocolate chip quality varies considerably per brand.
+Chocolate chip quality varies considerably from brand to brand.
 Some brands melt better than others.
-Other brands are formulated to be used whole in cookies and other recipes and have a thick, grainy consistency when melted even at low heat.
-You may have to experiment with several brands to find one that produces consistent results.
+Chocolate chips formulated to be used whole in cookies and other recipes can produce a thick, grainy consistency when melted even at low heat.
+You may have to experiment with several brands to find one that produces consistently smooth results.
+I’ve had consistent results using Ghirardelli 60% Cacao baking chips.
+They are made for melting.

 Other Cookie Recipes